ClemensKubach/text-cleaning/README.md

 # show output via cat logs/ocr_finetune...job_id.out
 # upload run to wandb via the in log displayed command
 ```
+If there was an error, unset the HF_HOME variable and cache again, because it searches the models in HF_HOME/hub (known hf version issue) and try again.

 Or on the local machine from LLaMA-Factory directory:
 ```bash